vinlin24/status-logger/README.md

 ## What Next

 At the moment, this program is only concerned with saving history.
 In the future, maybe I'll want to parse/filter the CSV file for some other purpose.
 I might also make this program distributable as a learning exercise but also so others can take part in this silly habit.
+Also, the execution of this program relies entirely on the Windows Task Scheduler, so if my PC happens to be powered off at 11:55 PM or other conditions cause it to fail, then the history will miss a day.
+I might add more features or countermeasures to combat this.